Ochiai-minami-nagasaki Station

-Ochiai-minami-nagasaki Station (落合南長崎駅, Ochiai-minaminagasaki-eki) is a railway station located at the Nishi-Ochiai itchōme intersection of Mejiro Dōri, Shin-Mejiro Dōri and Shin-Ōme-Kaidō in Shinjuku, Tokyo, Japan.
-This station is served by the Toei Ōedo Line.
-The Station number is E-33.
+Ochiai-minami-nagasaki Station (落合南長崎駅, Ochiai-minaminagasaki-eki) is a railway station at the Nishi-Ochiai itchōme intersection of Mejiro Dōri, Shin-Mejiro Dōri and Shin-Ōme-Kaidō in Shinjuku, Tokyo, Japan.
+It is served by the Toei Ōedo Line.
+Its station number is E-33.

 History

 The station opened on December 19, 1997, when Line 12 was extended from Nerima to Shinjuku.
 Line 12 was renamed the Ōedo line on April 20, 2000.

 The station lies on the boundary of Shinjuku and Toshima wards.
-Before the station opened the name was intended to be simply Minami-Nagasaki (named after the neighborhood in Toshima ward), but the name was changed to reflect its position on the boundary.
+Before it opened its name was intended to be simply Minami-Nagasaki (from the neighborhood in Toshima ward), but this was changed to reflect its position on the boundary.